Settings

 # Backscatter-only (no full zone, just forward + backward)

-settings = Settings(geom_path="path/to/geometry.obj", zones=[])
+settings = Settings(zones=[])

-mp = MultiProblem(settings)
+mp = MultiProblem(settings, geoms)

 mp.solve()